 House in Osaka

-This site is located in a dense residential area, where the plots are heavily divided into narrow shapes.
-The east side of this site directly faces on the wide street, but the other three sides are contiguous to the walls of the neighbors.
-In this small site, a house for a family and a roof for a tortoise are designed.
+This site is located in a dense residential area, where the plots are highly subdivided.
+The east side of the property directly faces on the wide street, but the other three sides are contiguous to the walls of the neighbors.
+In this small site, a house for a 4 member family and a roof for a turtle were designed.

 House in Osaka